-However, as divorce applications are now processed digitally, you can essentially serve your ex-partner via email (if you have a valid email address for them).
+But fortunately, divorce applications are now processed digitally, so you can easily serve your ex-partner via email provided you have a valid email address for them.

-If the other party fails to respond to the acknowledgment of service form, it may be necessary to personally serve the papers via a court bailiff or process server, and arranging this internationally can create further delays.
+However, if they fail to respond to the acknowledgment of service form it will be necessary to serve the papers via a court bailiff or process server, and arranging this internationally can create further delays.

 If a spouse living abroad proves particularly elusive, it may be possible to ask the court to ‘deem’ service has taken place, or even to dispense with the requirement of service altogether.